simp/simp-doc/docs/user_guide/HOWTO/Redundant_LDAP.rst

   simp_options::ldap::master: ldap://ldap_server2.your.domain

-For a redundant server set up using custom settings, remove the call to the custom class and replace it with the call to the site::ldap_server class in the servers yaml file and set the master setting in the hiera as shown above.
+For a redundant server set up using custom settings, remove the call to the custom class and replace it with the call to the ``site::ldap_server`` class in the servers yaml file and set the master setting in the Hiera as shown above.

 In both cases, if the current master is not down, make sure it has completed replication before changing the settings.
-Once the settings are changed, run puppet agent -t on the ldap server.
+Once the settings are changed, run ``puppet agent -t`` on the LDAP server.
 After the next Puppet run on all the hosts the server will be promoted to master and all the slaves will point to it.

 Remove a Node or Demote a Master
 --------------------------------

-To demote a master, simply configure it as slave in either of the configurations above after the new master has been configured and put in place, then run the puppet agent.
+To demote a master, simply configure it as slave in either of the configurations above after the new master has been configured and put in place, then run the Puppet agent.
 Lastly, manually remove the active database from the server.
 (Check the setting ``simp_openldap::server::conf::directory`` setting for the location of the files.)

-To remove an LDAP server, first remove the server from the ``simp_options::ldap::uri`` settings in hiera.
-Give the clients time to update from the puppet server so they do not attempt to call it.
-Then remove relevant settings from it's hiera .yaml file and run the puppet agent.
+To remove an LDAP server, first remove the server from the ``simp_options::ldap::uri`` settings in Hiera.
+Give the clients time to update from the Puppet server so they do not attempt to call it.
+Then remove relevant settings from it's Hiera .yaml file and run the Puppet agent.

 Troubleshooting
 ---------------

-If the system is not replicating, it is possible that another user has updated the ``simp_options::ldap::sync_pw`` and ``simp_options::ldap::sync_hash`` entries in hiera file without also updating the value in LDAP itself;
+If the system is not replicating, it is possible that another user has updated the ``simp_options::ldap::sync_pw`` and ``simp_options::ldap::sync_hash`` entries in Hiera file without also updating the value in LDAP itself;
 this is the most common issue reported by users.
 If simp config was used to to set up the server these values are in the ``simp_config_settings.yaml`` file.

 Currently, SIMP cannot self-modify the LDAP database directly; therefore, the LDAP Administrator needs to perform this action.
-Refer to the :ref:`User_Management` chapter for more information on manipulating entries in OpenLDAP.
+Refer to the :ref:`User_Management` chapter for more information on manipulating entries in LDAP.

 The example below shows the changes necessary to update the ``simp_options::ldap::sync`` information in LDAP.

-Update ``simp_options::ldap::sync`` Information in LDAP Examples
+Update ``simp_options::ldap::sync`` Information in LDAP Examples:

 .. code-block:: yaml